 Accounting Information for Entrepreneurial Decision Making

 Introduction to principles of financial and managerial accounting, design of accounting systems, techniques of analysis and cost control.
 Interpretation of accounting information for decision making.
 Does not count for the School of Accounting major or minor.
-Identical to ACC 210.
-Credit may not be earned in more than one of these courses.
 ENT 210 may not be used as a substitute for ACC 201 or ACC 250.
-This course may be offered in an online or hybrid format.
+This course may be offered in an online format.

 Economics for Entrepreneurs

 Introduction to the economic way of thinking and its applications to decision making in the business world.
 Emphasis on understanding and applying economic concepts.
-Identical to ECO 213.
-Credit may not be earned in more than one of these courses.
 Does not count as credit for the Economics major or minor.
+This course may be offered in an online format.

 MGT 210/HSA 210